knights-lab/BugBase/README.md

 ### Dependencies

-BugBase relies R-packages.
+BugBase relies on R packages.
 When you are ready to try BugBase, the following R packages will be looked for on your computer, and installed for you if they are missing.

 * optparse
 * beeswarm